-The majority of the of the District's lakes saw 40-year high record water elevations.
-Events like this forced water through Campbell Creek causing flushes of sediment and nutrients to find their way to North Floyd Lake.
-As more and more winters with large amount of wet snow fall and heavy rain events occur, erosion to Campbell Creek increases.
-The District will be attempting to repair this situation in the coming years by implementing best management practices in Campbell Creek and in the surrounding uplands with the help of local entities such as the MN DNR and Becker County Soil and Water District.
+With a drought year, the District saw improved water quality as this causes very little flushing of sediments and nutrients through our stream systems. s saw 40-year high record water elevations.
+The District will be attempting to repair this situation in the upcoming years by implementing best management practices in Campbell Creek and in the surrounding uplands with the help of local entities such as the MN DNR and Becker County Soil and Water District.

-Figure 5.22 Pollutant loading on Campbell Creek.
+Figure 5.21 Pollutant loading on Campbell Creek.

-Figure 5.23 2022 Average daily flows in Campbell Creek and Daily Total Rainfall.
+Figure 5.22 2023 Average daily flows in Campbell Creek and Daily Total Rainfall.
 Data from Campbell Creek at 230th St (CC2) and CSAH 149 (CC1).

 The District continues its cooperative partnership with the MN DNR to study stream channel erosion on Campbell Creek from Campbell Lake to Floyd Lake.
 District Staff has obtained some funding through the 319 Grant to help get started on the construction for the much-needed improvements to this area.
-Staff noted downcutting of the channel bed, undercut banks, and extensive erosion to outer stream banks (Figures 25, 26 and 27).
+Staff noted downcutting of the channel bed, undercut banks, and extensive erosion to outer stream banks (Figures 23, 24, 25, 26 and 27).
 The area North of CSAH 149 is seasonally grazed by livestock, and no exclusion fence is present.
 Livestock have been destabilizing stream banks and stream riffles.
 Staff also suspect high stream velocity is to blame.
 With the planned improvements we have high hopes that this will improve these impairments.

-Figure 5.24.
+Figure 5.23.
 Example of bank erosion on Campbell Creek.
 North of CSAH 149.